Modification AttorneysExpertise and Experience in the Complexities of

-At the Key Law Office PC, we know your first concern is your child’s physical and emotional well-being.
+At the Key Law Office, we know your first concern is your child’s physical and emotional well-being.
 We are dedicated to making sure that the child custody arrangement in your case is in the best interest of your child.
+We can assist with court order modifications needed to achieve the best outcome for your children.

 Circumstances can change between the time an order is originally entered and the youngest child turns 18.
 Changes that frequently affect families include relocation, different financial needs, increased or decreased earnings, changing needs and interests of the children, and other personal issues.
 A modification may be necessary if your family’s needs and circumstances have changed over time.
 A lawsuit to change conservatorship (the designation of rights each parent has, such as who has the right to determine the primary residence of the children), to change visitation (the time each parent has to access the children), or to change child support are the three most common modifications that our firm handles.
 It may be time to consult an experienced attorney at Key Law Office, PC.